-Want to setup MEAN.JS stack in CentOS, RHEL, Scientific Linux, and Fedora?
-That’s easy!
+Want to setup MEAN.JS stack in CentOS, RHEL, Scientific Linux?
 Check the following link for more details.

-That’s all for now folks.
+And, that’s all for now, folks.
 Hope this tutorial will help you to setup MEAN.JS stack.

-If you find this tutorial useful, please share it on your social networks and support OSTechNix.
+If you find this tutorial useful, please share it on your social, professional networks and support OSTechNix.

 More good stuffs to come.
 Stay tuned!

 - Subscribe to our Email Newsletter : Sign Up Now

 - Download free E-Books and Videos : OSTechNix on TradePub